tiantud/Computer_Vision/README.md

 # Computer_Vision
-Exercises of lecture Computer Vision in TU Dresden
+This is my exercises of lecture Computer Vision in TU Dresden.